Cargill Modern Slavery and Human Trafficking Statement

 Cargill’s purpose is to nourish the world in a safe, responsible and sustainable way.
 We aspire to be the most trusted source of products and services across the agricultural, food, industrial and financial markets we serve.
 We have 155,000 employees in 70 countries who strive to feed the world in a responsible way and improve the communities where we live and work.

 Cargill is committed to treating people with dignity and respect in the workplace and in the communities where we do business.
 We promote and respect human rights as outlined in the Universal Declaration of Human Rights and the UN Sustainable Development Goals.
 We are a signatory of the UN Global Compact.
 We take guidance from the UN Guiding Principles on Business and Human Rights and the International Labour Organisation (ILO) Fundamental Principles and Rights at Work.
-These frameworks call on us to engage in due diligence and take action to remedy issues where identified in our workplaces, supply chains and extended communities.
+In accordance with these frameworks, we undertake due diligence and risk assessments, and take action to remedy issues where identified in our workplaces, supply chains and extended communities.

 Code of Conduct and Commitment on Human Rights

 Since our company was founded in 1865, we have acted on the belief that doing the right thing sets the foundation for long-term success.
-Cargill’s Code of Conduct outlines our company’s ethical and compliance standards for conducting business throughout the world.
-Our Code is grounded in our seven Guiding Principles, which are ingrained in our culture and serve as the foundation for the behaviours expected from all of our employees in all parts of the world.
+Cargill’s Code of Conduct outlines our company’s ethical and compliance standards for conducting business.
+Our Code is grounded in our seven Guiding Principles, which serve as the foundation for the behaviours expected from all our employees in all parts of the world.

 Cargill’s people are our greatest asset.
 We provide an equitable, safe and supportive workplace.
 Every employee receives an introduction to the Code of Conduct and Guiding Principles, which is followed by regular training to help ensure that employees’ actions align with the company’s commitments on business conduct and human rights.